hamitakti86/Libraries/README.md

 Hello,

 The project I designed, using the Domain-Driven Design (DDD) architecture consists of several layers: the API layer, the application layer, the domain layer, and the persistence layer.
 The Domain layer is where entities reside, and the Persistence layer contains my migration files and repositories.
+In addition, I also applied Mediator and CQRS pattern techniques in this project.

 Following this, in the application layer, business operations have been implemented.
 As for the dependency injection structure, I used a Service interface structure for business components, and a repository infrastructure for operations within the context.